Reprogramming of second-hand hearing aids!

 Where to service and reprogram a pair of second-hand hearing aids?

 The best is to contact a local independent audiologist.
 Please book a hearing test or an appointment to repair your hearing aids in London here.
+You can also send the hearing aids for reprogramming to our clinic.

 Can I use a second-hand RIC hearing aid?